What makes the BJJ belt system unique

 Each gym has its own criteria for awarding stripes.
 Some focus on time spent training, while others look at the demonstration of specific techniques or abilities.
 Typically, there are four stripes per belt before progressing to the next belt color.
 The focus is not just on time but also on growth in skill, understanding, and contributions to the community.

-Tips for advancing through the BJJ belt system
+Tips for advancing through the belt system

 Consistent training